ngxs/store/docs/advanced/life-cycle.md

 ## `onInit`
-If specified on a state, the `onInit` function will be invoked after all the states for that module definition have been initalized and their states pushed into the state stream.
+If specified on a state, the `onInit` function will be invoked after all the states for that module definition have been initialized and their states pushed into the state stream.
 The states are invoked in a topological sorted order going from parent to child.
 The function is invoked with the state context object.